pivotal/docs-tap/tap-gui/troubleshooting.hbs.md

 # Troubleshoot Tanzu Application Platform GUI

-This topic tells you how to troubleshoot issues encountered when installing Tanzu Application Platform GUI.
+This topic tells you how to troubleshoot issues encountered when installing Tanzu Application Platform GUI (commonly called TAP GUI).
 The topic is divided into sections:

 - [General issues](#general-issues)
 - [Runtime Resources tab issues](#runtime-rsrc-visibility)